snjvn/MazeRunner/README.md

 # MazeRunner

-feel free to alter the empty functions.
+feel free to alter the empty functions in draft.py